Phytolith: Laboratory analysis

+Burned phytoliths

 When looking at a phytolith through a microscope lens, it will usually appear clear against the microscope's light.
 However phytoliths dark in color are found in the archeological record; these phytoliths display evidence of fire exposure.
 Gradation of darkness can be used to calculate past environmental fires.
 Darker phytoliths are correlated with higher carbon residue and fires with higher temperatures which can be measured on the Burnt Phytolith Index (BPI).
 Burned phytoliths can also appear melted in addition to darkened color.

 Fires which cause burned phytoliths can be ignited by anthropogenic or non-anthropogenic sources and can be determined through charcoal and burned phytolith analysis.
 It is believed that during prehistoric times, an increase in intensive land use such as through agriculture, caused an increase in anthropogenic fires while non-anthropogenic fires could have resulted from lightning strikes.
 Fire intensity depends on available biomass which usually peaks in the dry, fall season.